shaoxuanren/MIMIC-IV-Data-Pipeline/README.md

 Download the files using your terminal: wget -r -N -c -np --user mehakg --ask-password https://physionet.org/files/mimiciv/1.0/

+Save downloaded files in the parent directory of this github repo.

+The structure should look like below for v1.0-

+mimiciv/1.0/core
+mimiciv/1.0/hosp
+mimiciv/1.0/icu

+The structure should look like below for v2.0-

+mimiciv/2.0/hosp
+mimiciv/2.0/icu

 **How to run the pipeline**

 - After downloading the repo, open **mainPipeline.ipynb**.